tonai/react-per-form/doc/docs/guides/06-controlled-components.md

 You can customize the error message with something like `onError={(error) => onError('mui')(messages[error])}` for example.

-But you can also customize the error message using react-swift-form `messages` parameter.
+But you can also customize the error message using react-per-form `messages` parameter.

 Check the chapter about [messages and i18n](/docs/guides/messages-and-i18n) for more information.